 It’s an integral part of oral hygiene, but a lot of people don’t know how to floss correctly.
 Those that do oftentimes just don’t floss daily because, let’s be honest, it can be inconvenient.

 Unless you want to end up dealing with a lot of cavities and potentially losing teeth, you need to start making flossing part of your daily routine.

 Why Flossing is Important

-According to an American Dental Association (ADA) survey, only about 16% of Americans floss every day.
+One study found only about 30% of Americans floss their teeth daily.
 That could be one of the reasons why tooth decay is the most common ailment in the country.
 You can save yourself from joining the vast number of people dealing with tooth decay just by taking an extra few minutes every day to floss.

 Here’s why it’s so important.
 Throughout the day, you get food particles and other things stuck on and in between your teeth.
 When you don’t get rid of those particles, bacteria will attack them and turn into a sticky substance called plaque.
 The acid in the plaque will eventually eat into your tooth and can destroy it if left untreated.